 Limited responsiveness Evolving responsiveness Advanced responsiveness 2.
 In which part of the given FTA are 50% or more of gender-explicit provisions located?
-50% or more of gender-explicit provisions are mentioned in the FTA's preamble 50% or more of gender-explicit provisions are mentioned in the operative section (that includes the main text, annexes, side agreement, protocols, and post FTA decisions) Answer:
+There are no gender-explicit provisions in the given FTA 50% or more of gender-explicit provisions are mentioned in the FTA's preamble 50% or more of gender-explicit provisions are mentioned in the operative section (that includes the main text, annexes, side agreement, protocols, and post FTA decisions) Answer: